 Any time that a team gets together is an opportunity to grow.
 Some quick things you can do at the quick meetings include: everyone answer an open ended question like… “if you could blow $500 on anything it would be … or if I could bronze a part of my body it would be …” , you could also have team members do quick .ppt presentations about where they come from, their education, hobbies, etc. Fun quick, get to know each other events are key to injecting small inputs of energy which end up being the most contagious and sustainable.

 Take some time to connect with others who are in similar positions to find out what they are doing with their staff.
 Sharing ideas and tools can be a real game changer for leaders.
 You will gain insight, energy, and ideas to bring back to your team.
 Go spend some time at professional associations, local networking groups, and colleagues within your firm.
-Just a note of caution… don’t spend too much time in the “staff room” there are plenty of disgruntled leaders out there, and you don’t want anything to do with that energy!Tagged: leadership skills, mentoring, team building tips
+Just a note of caution… don’t spend too much time in the “staff room” there are plenty of disgruntled leaders out there, and you don’t want anything to do with that energy!Tagged: creating a team culture, david, employee recognition, good leadership skills, mentoring, summer outings, team building tips

 Get our newsletter